ErnestAC/Proj_ReactJS/README.md

-# A Store named "SHOPNHOUR" that sells train models.
+# A Store named "SHOPNHOUR" that sells model trains